yez/honest_renter/README.md

 # => HonestRenter::Session
 ```

+### API Key

+All Honest Renter requests require an API key.
+To have this gem automatically use your API key, the environment variable `HONEST_RENTER_API_KEY` should be set.

 ## Request Methods

 The HonestRenter API supports querying for objects by their ID or by a set of filters.
 All querying operations require an authenticated `HonestRenter::Session`.